 Employment certification is not a requirement to qualify for forgiveness through PSLF.
 However, the Department of Education through StudentAid.gov recommends getting certified early and maintaining it.
 It’s the only way to affirm you can earn forgiveness in 10 years.

 You have to actually be employed full-time to take advantage of PSLF as a firefighter.
 However, there are other programs you may be able to qualify for.
 Take a look at what one of our experts had to say when a reader and volunteer firefighter asked us this question.

 People often think Public Service Loan Forgiveness is Obama Student Loan Forgiveness.
 In fact, the Department of Education created and implemented PSLF under George W. Bush.
 The program started back in 2007.

-But unfortunately, there’s no guarantee that everyone who thinks they qualify for PSLF will be successful.
-According to a recent report from the Department of Education, 99% of all applications received since October 2017 have been rejected. of the 29,000 applications processed, only 292 were approved.
+Unfortunately, there’s no guarantee that everyone who thinks they qualify for PSLF will be successful.
+According to a recent report from the Department of Education, 99% of all applications received in 2018 have been rejected.
+Of the 65,500 applications processed, only 610 were approved.
 The others were rejected due to incomplete paperwork or often a failure to meet qualification requirements.
 So basically, many borrowers are getting to the end of their 10-year repayment period only to fail at securing forgiveness on the remaining balances.

-The Department of Education says one-third of the applications were incomplete; so basically the paperwork wasn’t filed completely or properly.
+The Department of Education says one-third of the applications were incomplete; so the paperwork wasn’t filed completely or properly.
 But the other two-thirds were rejected because the borrower didn’t meet all the requirements for qualification.
 Some borrowers didn’t have the right types of loans.
 Others weren’t enrolled in the right repayment plan.
-And still others have found that their employment didn’t qualify for them for forgiveness.
+And still, others have found that their employment didn’t qualify them for forgiveness.